pratikisc/ISCSalesOps/SFDC Case Bookings/003 Final View.md

  left outer join "SFDC-CASE-W0001-T0001-GROUPED-CASES" as a ON x.casenumber = a.casenumber
  inner join "sfdc-case-w0001-t0002-case-attributes" as b ON x.casenumber = b.casenumber

 -- !!!!
-Applying Left Anti Join to only include / group cases that are not present in the Split Table.
-See: https://mode.com/blog/anti-join-examples/
+Applying Left Anti Join to only include / group cases that are not present in the Split Table. i.e. if there is split, then it is excluded See: https://mode.com/blog/anti-join-examples/

 left join "sfdc-w003-t005-splits-key-value-final" as j1 ON x.casenumber = j1.casenumber
 where